 Rebecca Dobert joined ORH in 2016.
 Rebecca is a former health policy legislative staffer, who also has experience working as a Certified Nursing Assistant and volunteering as an EMT in rural and frontier communities.
 Rebecca oversees the Small Rural Hospital Improvement Program (SHIP) grant and ORH's Emergency Medical Services (EMS) assistance and support, including the HERO Rural Volunteer EMS Grant Program.
 Please contact Rebecca for assistance or questions on SHIP or EMS activities as well as technical assistance for Rural Health Clinics.

-Rose Locklear joined ORH in 2017 after completing two internships at ORH as part of her Master's Degree in Public Health at Oregon State University.
-Rose oversees ORH's administration of grant programs and the Annual Forum on Aging as well as the Rural and Frontier Listening Tour.
+Based in Central Oregon, Rose Locklear joined ORH in 2017 after completing two internships at ORH as part of her Master's Degree in Public Health at Oregon State University.
+Rose oversees ORH's administration of grant programs and the Annual Forum on Aging, as well as the Rural and Frontier Listening Tour.
 Please contact Rose about rural and frontier grant opportunities, applying for ORH grants, requesting ORH participation on your grant review committee as well as any questions on the Rural and Frontier Listening Tour, and the Annual Forum on Aging.

 Emerson Ong joined ORH in 2000, after learning about Access databases and survey tools at the Department of Nursing Administration at Johns Hopkins Hospital.
 At ORH, he has expanded and consolidated demographic, health status, and health utilization data and established ORH as a statewide resource for rural Oregon ZIP code level health data.
 Emerson utilizes GIS to present this data in graphical maps of the state.
 Data reports (e.g., demographic and health community profiles) and maps (e.g., the number and location of Psychiatrists across the state) are available on our website.
 For customized data or maps to inform facility operations or community health improvement planning, please contact Emerson.